Volunteer Opportunities.

 Can you make a difference?

-Any voluntary work can be put on your CV to impress a future employer (and that applies to any job, not just the media), but nothing is guaranteed, for those who have gone into a job there are hundreds who haven’t.
+Any voluntary work can be put on your CV to impress a future employer (and that applies to any job, not just the media), but nothing is guaranteed, for the handful who have gone into a media career there are many who haven’t.

 Hall Of Fame

-Bedrock Radio and our founding stations: Harold Wood Hospital Radio, Oldchurch Radio acknowledges it’s past members who have made careers in broadcasting.
+Harold Wood Hospital Radio, Oldchurch Radio & Goodmayes Hospital Radio services are proud to have volunteers who have made careers in broadcasting.

 - Dennis Rookard : Phoenix FM, Essex Radio, BFBS, BBC Essex